 3.1.5 – Employ the principle of least privilege, including for specific security functions and privileged accounts.

-SolarWinds Log & Event Manger (LEM) can audit deviations from least privilege—e.g., unauthorized file access and unexpected system access.
+SolarWinds Security Event Manager (SEM) can audit deviations from least privilege—e.g., unauthorized file access and unexpected system access.
 Auditing can be done in real-time or via reports.
-LEM can also monitor Microsoft® Active Directory® (AD) for unexpected escalated privileges being assigned to a user.
+SEM can also monitor Microsoft® Active Directory® (AD) for unexpected escalated privileges being assigned to a user.

 3.1.6 – Use of non-privileged accounts when accessing non-security functions.

-SolarWinds LEM can monitor privileged account usage and audit the use of privileged accounts for non-security functions.
+SolarWinds SEM can monitor privileged account usage and audit the use of privileged accounts for non-security functions.

 3.1.7 – Prevent non-privileged users from executing privileged functions and audit the execution of such functions.